-- 1. Only one person at a time on any slide.

-- 2. Students must sit facing forward on the slide and go down with feet extended in front of them.
+- 1. Only one person at a time on any slide; only slide down.
+No walking up slide. - 2.
+Students must sit facing forward on the slide and go down with feet extended in front of them.
 They may not lie down on their back or stomach or go down headfirst.

-- 3. No climbing up the slide.